-But Sāriputta and Moggallāna went to the place where the Blessed One was, and bowed down before him, and took their seats on one side.
-And when they were so seated Sariputta said to the Blessed One:
+But Sāriputta and Moggallāna went to the place where the Blessed One was, and bowed down before him, and took

-"It were well, lord, that monks who have turned asid to schism should be ordained afresh."
-"Nay, Sāriputta, let not the reordination of schismatica monks seem good to thee.
-But rather cause such monk to confess that they have committed a transgression And how, Sāriputta, did Devadatta treat you?"
-"When Devadatta, lord, had instructed and aroused and incited and gladdened the monks far into the night with religious discourse, he then made the request to me, saying 'The assembly, friend Sāriputta, is still alert and sleepless Will you, friend Sāriputta, think of some religious discourse to address to the monks?
+"It were well, lord, that monks who have turned aside to schism should be ordained afresh."
+"Nay, Sāriputta, let not the reordination of schismatical monks seem good to thee.
+But rather cause such monks to confess that they have committed a transgression.
+And how, Sāriputta, did Devadatta treat you?"
+"When Devadatta, lord, had instructed and aroused and incited and gladdened the monks far into the night with religious discourse, he then made the request to me, saying : 'The assembly, friend Sāriputta, is still alert and sleepless.
+Will you, friend Sāriputta, think of some religious discourse to address to the monks?
 My back is tired, and I would stretch myself a little.'
 This, lord, was the way in which Devadatta behaved to me."
-Then the Blessed One addressed the monks, and said:
+Then the Blessed One addressed the monks, and said :